Reconciliation through Indigenous Education

 - Submit an email - https://www.edx.org/contact-us

-If you missed registering before the course begins, you can still register up to February 21.
+If you missed registering before the course begins, you can still register.
 Note, that there are peer-assessed assignments in this course, which means if you register after the peer-assessed assignment is due, you may not be able to get thoughtful feedback.
 Nevertheless, you can still access the content without participating in the assignments, up until the end of the course.

 NOTE: A Verified Certificate can only be pursued in the first two weeks of the course, and during those two weeks you can switch from Verified to Honour Code and vice-versa (with a refund available too).

-If you are not able to attend this offering of the MOOC and would like to notified of future offerings, please subscribe here and we will keep you informed:
+If you would like to notified of future offerings, please subscribe here and we will keep you informed: